EricTheToon/Fortlatro/README.md

 Rainbow Ink - Apply Cel Shaded to 3 selected cards

+Steak - +1 to all offers in the next shop

+B.A.S.E - Apply the Based aura to up to 3 selected cards

 # 15 Enhancements
 Crystal - 1.5X Mult +50 Chips no rank or suit 1/6 chance to break